TwoPizza9621536/snippets/C/_posts/2021-01-05-type-n-character-into-a-file-for-c.markdown

 ---
 layout: post
-title: Type n character into a file
+title: Type n character into a file for C
 ---

 This is a snippet for Syntax highlighting and comparing languages.